 "Deindustrialization and the Postindustrial City, 1950-Present" by Chloe E. Taft

-Includes scholarly journal articles and monographs as well as reference works.
-Often a single chapter or two within a reference work can provide a helpful starting point for research.
+A large collection of resources.
+The Wiley Companions are especially useful.
+Navigate to "Humanities" and then "History" in order to find a detailed listing of titles by subfield.
 Titles include A Companion to the Gilded Age and Progressive Era, A Companion to Post-1945 America, and (for potential general or comparative reference) The New Blackwell Companion to the City.

-The following bibliographic databases will be helpful for finding secondary sources, especially scholarly/peer-reviewed journal articles, magazine articles, book reviews, and citations to book chapters and edited collections of books.
+Searching these databases will allow you to check for the latest scholarly articles, reviews of books, citations to book chapters, and more in a wide array of historical journals.
 Please note: the full text of articles will not always be available in these databases.
-If you see the "YaleLinks" icon instead of a PDF, click on the icon to discover whether we have online access to the article:
+If you see the "YaleLinks" icon instead of a PDF, click on the icon to discover whether we have online access to the article.